morse-simulator/morse/doc/morse/dev/dev_overview.rst

     - text (for logging)
     - yarp

-  - morse/modifiers : it contains implementation for various modifier to basic components
+  - morse/modifiers : it contains implementation for various modifiers to basic components
   - morse/robots : it contains instantiation of different robot classes
   - morse/sensors : it contains implementation for various robot sensors